quinnrenaghan/catan-board-gen/README.md

 Finally, it normalizes each measure to a score from 0-1, and returns the most fair and balanced board (the lowest total score).

-Here is one good board:
+Here is one good board, the most balanced I have ever produced:

 <img width="430" alt="image" src="https://github.com/quinnrenaghan/catan-board-gen/assets/116096425/be184553-4c58-4ace-a6b1-ce77af879abd">